PeterWamg/Closest-Points/README.md

 ### 1-D version

 #### Algorithmic principle
-exploit the sorted nature of the points along the one-dimensional space.
+Exploit the sorted nature of the points along the one-dimensional space.
 By sorting the points initially, the algorithm ensures that the closest pair of points will be adjacent to each other in the sorted list, thereby simplifying the process of finding the closest pair.

 #### Pseudocode